-- 1. Social Media.
-Social media includes all means of communicating or posting information or content of any sort on the Internet, including to a Staff Member's own or someone else's web log or blog, journal or diary, personal web site, social networking or affinity web site, web bulletin board or a chat room, whether or not associated or affiliated with the District, as well as any other form of electronic communication. - 2.
-Follow District Rules.
-Staff Members should carefully read these guidelines and the District's overall Board policies, including (but not limited to) the Sections on Board Conduct, Conflict of Interest Policy, Anti-Discrimination, and Anti-Harassment Policy, and ensure their postings are consistent with these policies.
-Inappropriate postings that may include discriminatory remarks, harassment, threats of violence, or similar inappropriate or unlawful conduct may subject Staff Members to disciplinary action up to and including termination. - 3.
-District Business.
+1. Follow District Rules.
+Staff Members should carefully read these guidelines and the District's overall Board policies, including (but not limited to) the Sections on Board

+Conduct, Conflict of Interest Policy, Anti-Discrimination, and Anti-Harassment Policy, and ensure their postings are consistent with these policies.
+Inappropriate postings that may include discriminatory remarks, harassment, threats of violence, or similar inappropriate or unlawful conduct may subject Staff Members to disciplinary action up to and including termination.

+- 2. District Business.
 District emails and computers are limited to conducting District business and are not to be used for personal social media.
 Staff Members must never use their District e-mail account or password in conjunction with a social media site.
 All data contained in the District's computer network systems is owned by and is the intellectual property of the District.
 Staff Members should not have an expectation of privacy with respect to information or communications that they post using the District's computers or networks.
-The District has the right to monitor all activity on its equipment and systems. - 4.
+The District has the right to monitor all activity on its equipment and systems. - 3.
 Disclosures.
 Social media should remain personal in nature and be used to share personal opinions or non-District related information.
 Staff members should neither claim nor imply that the Staff Member is speaking on behalf of the District.
 (Please see section 3.04) When appropriate, Staff Members should use a disclaimer to indicate the views expressed are the Staff Member's own, such as: "The postings on this site are my own and don't reflect or represent the opinions of the San Simeon Community Services District."

-5. Exercise Best Judgment and Discretion.
+4. Exercise Best Judgment and Discretion.